grandadmiral-thrawn/smashDB/README.md

-smasher
+SMASHER
 ========

-v 0.0.4
+v 0.0.7

-smasher is a command line tool for updating LTERLogger_pro, our MSSQL 1st level provisional server.
-It can also update MS043, the production level annual server.
+SMASHER is a command line tool for updating LTERLogger_pro, our MSSQL 1st QC level provisional server.
+It can also get updates from MS043, the production level annual server.

-- smasher will work for attributes of AIRTEMP, RELHUM, DEWPT, VPD, SOLAR, WSPD_SNC, WSPD_PRO, NR, LYS, PRECIP, PAR, SOILTEMP, SNOWDEPTH (pending), LIGHT (pending) and SOILWC.
+- SMASHER will work for attributes of AIRTEMP, RELHUM, DEWPT, VPD, SOLAR, WSPD_SNC, WSPD_PRO, NR, LYS, PRECIP, PAR, SOILTEMP, SNOWDEPTH (pending), LIGHT (pending) and SOILWC.
+It has methods for doing VPD from a calculation.
+These are technically called in the smashWorker.VPD2 class, not the smashWorker.VPD class.
+It has methods for the two forms of WSPD_PRO, one with the 5 minute maxes and one without.

-- for wind, smasher uses daily methods which respect the standard deviations and means of the day directionally; i.e. it decomposes and computes a mean resultant wind for the propellor anemometer, and uses the Yamartino method to get a coordinate-appropriate standard deviation.
+- for wind, SMASHER uses daily methods which respect the standard deviations and means of the day directionally; i.e. It decomposes and computes a mean resultant wind for the propellor anemometer, and uses the Yamartino method to get a coordinate-appropriate standard deviation.

-- smasher does not perform flagging on the high resolution data. smasher simply "smashes" high resolution flags into the daily aggregate.
+- SMASHER does not perform flagging on the high resolution data.
+SMASHER simply "smashes" high resolution flags into the daily aggregate.

-- smasher can compute the daily VPD from the daily AIRTEMP and RELHUM, or it can take the high resolution values. when it computes VPD, it also computes SATVP and VAPDEF.
+- SMASHER can compute the daily VPD from the daily AIRTEMP and RELHUM, or it can take the high resolution values. when it computes VPD, it also computes SATVP and VAPDEF.

-- smasher knows when to assign net radiometer to the net radiometer table and sonic wind to the sonic wind table.
+- SMASHER knows when to assign net radiometer to the net radiometer table and sonic wind to the sonic wind table.

+- SMASHER gets unhappy when you call VANMET VARMET or VARMET VANMET.
+It will grumble at you.

+- SMASHER will try to handle as many exceptions as it can by substituting null objects.
+However, if the exceptions get out of hand, it will stop and give you an error message.
+The batch versions (CREATE ALL, UPDATE ALL, DELETE ALL) are designed to run through every table and handle the errors that I could forsee, but there is of course the possibility of errors I did not forsee.

-- smasher when processing 5 minute maxes and mins in air temp and dew point, will first look for the daily max or min from a measured max or min for the five minute interval. if that column is null all day, it will then look to the mean to find the max or min for the day based on the extreme values about the mean.
+- SMASHER when processing 5 minute maxes and mins in air temp and dew point, will first look for the daily max or min from a measured max or min for the five minute interval. if that column is null all day, it will then look to the mean to find the max or min for the day based on the extreme values about the mean.

-smasher is a product of Fox Peterson, Hans Luh, and Don Henshaw.
+SMASHER is a product of Fox Peterson, Hans Luh, and Don Henshaw.
+It prefers Python 2.7.

-Using smasher.
+Using SMASHER.
 ===============

 Using smasher is super easy.

-First, download this repo!
+First, clone this repo!

 [super awesome smasher repo](https://github.com/dataRonin/smashDB.git)

-okay you're ready.
+okay, you're ready to smash

 --------